Kshitija0707/Farma/README.md

 Agriculture Crop Prediction Using Weather with Tools  and Crop Product Suggestions for Farmers

 The project focuses on:
- -Weather Forecasting: A 6-day weather prediction feature to assist in irrigation and harvesting planning.
+ Weather Forecasting: A 6-day weather prediction feature to assist in irrigation and harvesting planning.
- -Crop Recommendation System: An ML model trained on historical agricultural data to recommend suitable crops.
+ Crop Recommendation System: An ML model trained on historical agricultural data to recommend suitable crops.
- -E-commerce Integration: A marketplace for farmers to buy farming essentials.
+ E-commerce Integration: A marketplace for farmers to buy farming essentials.

 Technology Stack:
   - Frontend: HTML, CSS, JavaScript, Tailwind CSS